Head of Department: Miss K. Cox

 Mrs P Barber

-The English curriculum has been carefully mapped to ensure that students are appropriately challenged and offered opportunities to engage in a variety of topics, texts and skills which are applicable to their age and ability.
-Across both Key Stages, students develop the skills required for GCSEs in both Language and Literature and basic skills they will require in all aspects of life.
+The English curriculum has been carefully mapped to ensure that students are appropriately challenged at all levels.
+Students are offered opportunities to engage in a variety of sophisticated topics, thought-provoking texts and developmental skills which are stimulating for students’ age and ability.

 In Year 7, students study topics such as: